About Kirin

 She was formerly a founding board advisor for Break the Silence Against Domestic Violence, an advisor for San Diego Gas and Electric, and the Diversity and Inclusion Chair for the Association of Fundraising Professionals, San Diego.

-Kirin has delivered keynote speeches, lectures, and presentations for hundreds of media outlets, colleges, organizations, companies, and community groups.
+Kirin has delivered keynote speeches, lectures, and presentations for thousands of conferences throughout the nation, media outlets, colleges, organizations, companies, and community groups.

 2019: Kirin speaking on a panel for10 News ABC San Diego KGTV Segment on Homelessness in San Diego.
 Left to right: 10 News anchor Steve Atkinson, San Diego Mayor Faulconer, Councilmember Chris Ward, Alpha Project’s Bob McElroy, SDPD Homeless Task Force Scott Wahl, Solutions for Change Chris Meggett, and yours truly.